cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 Done in 0.01 min (cpu), 0.01 min (real)
 ```

 By default, the limits are calculated using the CL<sub>s</sub> prescription, as noted in the output, which takes the ratio of p-values under the signal plus background and background only hypothesis.
-This can be altered to using the strict p-value by using the option `--rule CLsplusb` (note that `CLsplusb` is the jargon for calculating the p-value $p_{\mu}$).
+This can be altered to using the strict p-value by using the option `--rule Pmu`.
 You can also change the confidence level (default is 95%) to 90% using the option `--cl 0.9` or any other confidence level.
 You can find the full list of options for `AsymptoticLimits` using `--help -M AsymptoticLimits`.

 !!! warning